GENESIS-PROKEY/Vex/README.md

 ### Submitting Payloads

-You can submit new payloads through the in-app `/submit` page or by opening a PR with your payload added to the `src/data/` directory.
+You can submit new payloads by opening a PR with your payload added to the `src/data/` directory.

 <br />